evyatark/Customs_Book/ReadDB/README.md

 pip3 install pandas
 ```

-## Creating and populating a a MySQL database
+## Creating and populating a MySQL database
 This is done in a different project! (see ../AccessDB)
 The code in this project assumes that a **populated** MySQL database already exists!